huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 ![](../_attachments/6e29ddafb0cf36ac8feca32a4f35bff0.jpg)

 * Instead of treating your goals like [to-do list](Variants%20of%20to-do%20list.md) items, try turning them into quests (= a journey, an adventure toward a specific mission or a goal).
 * Goals are practical attempts to change your circumstances/situations.
-A quest is personally transformative – the endeavor itself shapes _who you are (your identity)_ and _what you're capable of (your potential)_.
+A quest is personally transformative – the endeavor itself shapes _who you are (your identity)_ and _what you’re capable of (your potential)_.

 ---

 # The Checkpoint Mentality

-* “_It's just a checkpoint, not the destination._”
+* “_It’s just a checkpoint, not the destination._”

 ---